Our Natural Raw Materials

 We partner with NGOs and industry groups to implement our palm oil programme and achieve our NDPE targets.
 One example of this is our partnership with Earthworm on our NDV pathway for fats blend and soap noodles, supplier capacity building, and landscape programmes.

-At a global level we are members of the CGF and sit on their Steering Group.
+At a global level we are members of the CGF and sit on the Forest Positive Coalition Steering Group.
 CGF enables us to use leverage to make changes in the industry that we cannot achieve alone and to drive improvements in shared supply chains collectively.
-We align with the CGF forest positives approach, and are taking actions to deliver this collective industry commitment to DCF palm.
+We align with the CGF Forest Positive Approach and are taking actions to deliver this collective industry commitment to DCF palm.

-As part of our palm oil programme we seek to address challenges in collaboration with others, one way we do this is supporting NGO landscape programmes.
-Production landscapes prioritised for focus are high priority sourcing regions for palm oil, where significant environmental and social challenges are known to be present, and where there is good potential to achieve positive environmental and socio-economic impacts through collaborative action with a range of stakeholders.
+As part of our palm oil programme, we seek to address challenges in collaboration with others, one way we do this is supporting NGO landscape programmes.
+Production landscapes prioritised for focus are key sourcing areas for palm oil, where significant environmental and social challenges are known to be present, and where there is good potential to achieve positive environmental and socio-economic impacts through collaborative action with a range of stakeholders.

-In 2023 Reckitt continued to support Earthworm’s landscape programmes in Riau, Indonesia and Sabah, Malaysia in collaboration with other companies and our suppliers.
-These cover 17% of our mills by volume (based on 2023 traceability data).
+In 2024 Reckitt continued to support Earthworm’s landscape programmes in Riau, Indonesia and Sabah, Malaysia in collaboration with other companies and our suppliers.
+We also began supporting a landscape programme led by WWF in Central Kalimantan, Indonesia.
+Combined, hse cover 23% of our mills by volume (based on 2023 traceability data).
 Addressing deforestation risks are a key part of these initiatives, including implementing effective on the ground monitoring and response systems.
-For example, the Sabah landscape programme has resulted in a 22% reduction in deforestation by companies and communities between 2020 and 2023.
 Monitoring continues to identify forest loss in specific hotspots and teams work with local communities to ensure any palm oil development ensures sustainable land use in compliance with the local Malaysian Sustainable Palm Oil Certification (MSPO) standard.

 Paper and board

-Our commitment is 100% of paper and board to either be from recycled sources or to be FSC, PEFC or SFI certified by 2025, for both direct suppliers and co-packers.
-We are pleased with our progress, maintaining 99% recycled or certified paper and board in 2023.
-Our performance is monitored through annual engagement with suppliers.
+We aim for 100% of paper and board to be either from recycled sources or FSC, PEFC or SFI certified by 2025, for both direct suppliers and co-packers – in 2024 this was 99%.

 Soy